INSPIRE-MIF/2017.2/GeoJSON/geojson-encoding-rule.md

 GeoJSON features need not represent entities of the physical world only; mobile routing and navigation apps, for example, might describe their service coverage using GeoJSON.

 The GeoJSON format has originally been defined by an Internet working group of developers who needed a solution to encode geometries for use in web applications.
-It has since been formalised as an [IETF internet standard](https://tools.ietf.org/html/rfc7946), a standards organisation, which develops specifications concerning the Internet.
+It has since been formalised by the IETF, a standards organisation which develops specifications concerning the Internet as [RFC 7946](https://tools.ietf.org/html/rfc7946).

 Within INSPIRE, this encoding rule can be to encode data from several themes, with a focus on usability of the data in GIS desktop and web clients such as ArcMap, QGIS, OpenLayers, Leaflet, FME and hale studio.
 It can serve as an *alternative encoding* that can be used instead of the default encoding for simple data, where there is no information loss.
 In other cases, this GeoJSON encoding may serve as an *additional* encoding only.